This article applies to US customers only.

 Migrate to Per-Wallet tracking and generate a tax lot snapshot and tax allocation report of your holdings.

-- Behind the scenes, CoinTracker will reallocate your unsold lots from your universal pool to specific wallets.
+- Behind the scenes, CoinTracker reallocates your unsold lots from your Universal pool to specific wallets.

 - Your tax lot allocation and snapshot reports will be generated.
 A copy will be automatically downloaded, and a second copy will be sent to you via email.
 Your account will also automatically switch to Per-Wallet tracking.